turnkeylinux-apps/matomo/README.rst

 - Piwik configurations:

-   - Installed from upstream source code to /var/www/piwik
+   - Installed from debian package to /usr/share/piwik

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port